 Without smart support for creating microlearning videos, it can be difficult for employees to add multimedia elements like PowerPoint slides or additional video feeds in their microlearning recordings.
 Likewise, even after the content has been created, ensuring the videos are shared with the right people at the right times can be a minefield without an internal video library.

-It’s with issues like these where Panopto’s video platform or enterprise YouTube can help.
+It’s with issues like these where Panopto’s video platform can help.
 A robust video content management system underpinning your microlearning initiative will provide the flexibility to record a broad range of training content regardless of device, location or connectivity, as well as the structure to make the management and distribution of this content simple and secure.

 Your video platform can even help facilitate employees searching for specific information, making it possible to find and instantly fast-forward to any word spoken or shown on-screen in every video.
 Gathered together into a centralized video library, it becomes possible to place these bite-sized learning chunks into a wider context for employee-driven professional development, with microlearning content shared alongside longer on-demand training materials.

 If you want to explore how video can enhance learning and development at your organization – whether through microlearning or longer form multimedia content – you can reach out to our team to request a free trial.